Many or all companies we feature compensate us. Compensation and editorial

 • Verify income: Many lenders want to see consistent income.
 Documentation includes W-2s or a few months of bank statements.

-While there are challenges in getting approved for a personal loan as an H-1B visa holder, there are some alternative solutions to consider as well.
+If you have a hard time getting approved for a personal loan as an H-1B visa holder, here are alternatives and solutions to consider.

 If you are denied a personal loan, consider borrowing funds from a trusted friend or family member or delaying the need for funds and building up savings.
 If the need is urgent and there are no other options, consider applying for a credit card, but be sure to understand the payment terms.